viniciusgerevini/godot-clyde-dialogue/USAGE.md

 The interpreter supports loading parsed JSON files, as well as `.clyde` files imported in the project.

-When only the file name is provided, the interpreter will look into the default folder defined on `dialogue.dialogue_folder`.
+When only the file name is provided, the interpreter will look into the default folder defined on `Project > Project Settings > Dialogue > Source Folder`.

 ``` gdscript
 dialogue.load_dialogue('my_dialogue')